Louisiana Family Forum Helpful Resources for COVID-19

 (Check back often as this will be updated as information becomes available)

-Governor John Bel Edwards has issued a “stay at home” order for the state which began on March 23, 2020 and will extend until April 30, 2020.
+Governor John Bel Edwards has issued a “stay at home” order for the state which began on March 23, 2020.
 Only essential businesses can continue operating and all unnecessary medical procedures are canceled until the order expires.

 The Governor’s orders are in addition to President Trump’s social distancing guidelines which are now in effect until April 30, 2020.